joeyk16/test-exercise/README.md

 3. `rake db:schema:load`
 4. Ask Joseph for paypal.yml
 5. copy past paypal.yml into initializers/paypal.yml
+6. Run the the following test.
+If it passes the app is workin: `rspec spec/controllers/orders_controller_spec.rb`

 #Errors
 If you come accross this error.